5 tips to make your customers feel like rock stars

 “A lot of businesses do the ‘customer experience work’ by numbers, but they don’t really spend enough time understanding if they’re delivering what their customers actually want,” he says.

 Once you know what they want though, you still have to make sure your instruments aren’t clashing.

 Social media has, in many ways, made it easier to make these connections.
-Yes, it’s a noisy place where it’s hard to be heard, but create relevant, single-minded content that evokes an emotion (joy, excitement, shock etc.) and you’ll gather fans.
+Yes, it’s a noisy place where it’s hard to be heard, but create relevant, single-minded content that evokes an emotion and you’ll gather fans.
 Those fans will hopefully become engaged and loyal customers when you combine your online activity with offline experiences that consumers will enjoy, remember and share.

 5 - Give the people what they want

-The music industry has its fair share of established acts that have been around for decades, but how do you make sure your business is a long player and not a one-hit wonder?
+The music industry has its fair share of established acts that have been around for decades, but how do you make sure your business is more than a one-hit wonder?

-For businesses, it’s about recognising that while you might be serving a local area incredibly well, that popularity might not scale up well.
-The temptation is to take what’s working and roll it out to other locations, for example.
+For businesses, it’s about recognising that while you might be serving a local area incredibly well, that popularity might not scale up.
+The temptation is to take what’s working and simply roll it out to other locations, for example.

 But recognising that creating demand at a larger scale can be difficult is something business can definitely learn from the music industry.
-The chances of a highly successful pub singer heading to the big time are very slim.
-As a business, look at what you’ve got that could help you diversify, whether that’s into a different channel, pop-up commerce or new products based on customer insight and feedback.
+The chance of a highly successful pub singer heading to the big time is very slim.
+As a business, look at what you’ve got that could help you diversify, whether that’s into a different channel, pop-up commerce or new products and experiences based on customer insight and feedback.